49 Black movies to watch that will spark joy

 Barbershop (2002): This is all about community and the colorful days in the lives of a people who work at a barbershop in the South Side of Chicago.
 It’s complete with zany staff and eccentric customers who make things entertaining as the owner works hard to keep his shop open.

 Top Five (2014): Andre Allen (Chris Rock) is a New York City-based comic, movie star, and recovering alcoholic.
 He is stuck in a career rut but believes that starring in a movie about the Haitian Revolution will be the key to resparking his career and showing people that he can be a serious actor.
 This is a move that has been met with criticism, especially from New York Times reporter Chelsea Brown (Rosario Dawson), who has long given his work negative reviews.
-Allen is sensitive to criticism but forced to spend a day with Brown for a story about his newest endeavor, and the pair end up wandering around New York, discussing his life and other philosophies on what transforms from business to a quirky date.
+Allen is sensitive to criticism but forced to spend a day with Brown for a story about his newest endeavor, and the pair ends up wandering around New York, discussing his life and other philosophies on what transforms from business to a quirky date.

 Holiday